 Your safety is our priority.

-Carter BloodCare will comply with required mask mandates, as applicable.
+Carter BloodCare will comply with required mask mandates at outside facilities such as hospitals and blood drive sponsors, as applicable.

 Individuals who receive the COVID-19 vaccine are invited to donate blood.

 COVID-19 Antibody Testing

 Carter BloodCare performed COVID-19 antibody testing on all successful donations through December 31, 2021.

 Frequently Asked Questions

 Q: If I receive a COVID-19 vaccine, will I be able to donate blood?

 A: Yes, Carter BloodCare welcomes individuals who are vaccinated for COVID-19 and unvaccinated for the virus.
 You can make an appointment by calling or texting 800-366-2834 or schedule your appointment online.

 Q: If I receive the COVID-19 vaccine, will that affect my antibody test results after I donate blood?

 A: The initial antibody screening test that Carter BloodCare uses is unlikely to be positive after a donor receives a COVID-19 vaccine.